Seenu-M/Matlab-code/README.md

 imshow(the_Image);
 title('Detected face');
 %(
+Step by step process
+# At firdt the things to detected to be loaded should be loaded, then the size of the image should be known by size function
+## The image should be resized to the if width is greater the 320 it can be done using imresize function
+### Face detection can be done by using vision.CascadeObjectDetector() function,
+#### Things to be detected and image detection spot shape should be mentioned.
+##### Atlast image output is detected

 Code used to detect face
 The project is basically based on Viola Jonnes algorithm.
 It is used to detect the face in various aspects like ear,nose and eyes.